 A safety standards inspection is required annually for all vehicles with vehicle registration in the state.
 There are also 17 counties that require emissions testing to ensure vehicles meet federal clean air requirements.
 You’ll need to show proof that your vehicle is up to date on its safety inspection and, if applicable, its emissions inspection as well.

-Power of Attorney Documentation, if Necessary
+Power of Attorney Documentation, if Needed

-Lien Release Form, if Necessary
+Lien Release Form, if Needed

 If you still owe used car financing on the vehicle you’re selling, or it was originally financed, then you may need to include a release of lien to transfer your title.
 This proves that the lienholder releases the vehicle for sale to a new owner.

 Appropriate Signed Affidavits